jameshume/jehtech/src/html/c_and_cpp/templates.md

 }
 ```

 And this is all we need.
-We don't need the wrapping structures or the generic function that hides the use of the structs etc.
-And it reads more easily.
+We don't need the wrapping structures or the generic function that hides the use of the structs etc. It also reads more easily.
 Each function is only enabled if the condition bank_account_uses_transfer_method_v is met or not.

 How does it work?
 In the example before, we saw that the body of the function wasn't used during the deduction process, so
 previously, when the compiler tried to substitute `BankA_Account` into the template that used `T.sendMoney`, this would